gabefinch/answer-me/README.md

-Smaug-Lavaflow, a Stack Overflow clone
+AnswerMe, a Stack Overflow clone
 ======================================

 by Gabe Finch & Mike Goren